Galindo1327/Galindo1327/README.md

 ### About Me

 Hi!
-I'm Juan David 💫, a passionate web developer with experience in creating dynamic and engaging web applications.
+I'm Galindo 💫, a passionate web developer with experience in creating dynamic and engaging web applications.
 I specialize in both frontend and backend technologies, always looking to learn and improve my skills.

 ### 💻 Technologies and Skills